The Integer-valued Moving-Average Random Field: Special Cases of INMA Random Fields

 \begin{example} We refer to \eqref{eq: model inma} as the \emph{Poisson INMA$(q_1,q_2)$ random field} if its innovations are Poisson-distributed, $\varepsilon_{s,t}\sim\text{Poi}(\mu_\varepsilon)$ with $\mu_\varepsilon>0$.
 Then, the pgf of $\varepsilon_{s,t}$ is given by \citep[Example~A.1.1]{weiss18}

 Thus, it follows from Proposition~\ref{prop: inma marginal properties} that

-Since the pgf uniquely encodes the probability mass function of a distribution, it follows that $X_{s,t}\sim\text{Poi}(\mu_X)$ with $\mu_X = \mu_\varepsilon \beta_\bullet = \bbe X_{s,t} = \var(X_{s,t})$ \citep[Example~A.1.1]{weiss18}. \end{example} Example~\ref{example: inma poisson} shows that the Poisson INMA$(q_1,q_2)$ random field has both Poisson-distributed innovations and observations.
-The possibility of having a Poisson marginal distribution is a major advantage over existing INAR-type models for random fields, where only some moments of the marginal distribution are known so far.
+Since the pgf uniquely encodes the probability mass function (PMF) of a distribution, it follows that $X_{s,t}\sim\text{Poi}(\mu_X)$ with $\mu_X = \mu_\varepsilon \beta_\bullet = \bbe (X_{s,t}) = \var(X_{s,t})$ \citep[Example~A.1.1]{weiss18}. \end{example} Example~\ref{example: inma poisson} shows that the Poisson INMA$(q_1,q_2)$ random field has both Poisson-distributed innovations and observations.
+The possibility of having a Poisson marginal distribution is a major advantage over existing INAR-type models for random fields (see Section~\ref{section: Numerical Illustrations} for further discussion), where only some moments of the marginal distribution are known so far.

 Also the Poisson INMA$(q_1,q_2)$'s spatial dependence structure is characterized by simple closed-form expressions, as summarized by the following corollary to Theorem~\ref{theorem: inma dependence}.

 \begin{corollary} Let $(X_{s,t})$ be a stationary Poisson INMA$(q_1,q_2)$ random field according to Example~\ref{example: inma poisson}.